 Leptospirosis is a disease caused by a bacterium that has affinity for kidneys and can also cause reproductive problems.

 Alternative names: Leptospira interrogans, Leptospira borgpetersenii, pomona, icterohaemorrhagiae, canicola, bratislava, serjoe, tarassovi

 Leptospira are bacteria with a long and slender spiral shape, present in most mammalian species.
 Over 260 serotypes are known, usually called serovars, and some species cause cross-infections.
-Each serotype has one or more host (usually only two or three) that multiply the type and keep them.
+Each serotype has one or more hosts (usually only two or three) that multiply and keep the bacteria.
 A serotype can remain infective all its life in its host reservoir.

-In pigs, the important leptospires includes 2 species and serotypes virus.
+In pigs, the important leptospires includes 2 species and varo serotypes.
 They are Leptospira interrogans (serotypes pomona, icterohaemorrhagiae, canicola, and Bratislava) and Leptospira borgpetersenii (Serjoe and tarassovi serotypes).
 It can be infected by other serotypes from urine of other animals, for example L. canicola of dogs and L. hardjo from cows but infections are subclinical and do not cause the disease.
 The pig is then a fortuitous host, it is to say, it does not perpetuate the infection and it is only responsible for a minimum dissemination.
 It is believed that some wild animals act as reservoir hosts.

 Once these organisms are introduced into pig farms they become carriers and produce kidney infections and intermittent excretion of the organism in urine.
 The disease is rare in nursing piglets and infects only individual animals.